 Trimmings (per portion)

-Wash your waakye leaves thoroughly and add them to the pot.
+Wash your waakye leaves thoroughly and add them to a pot of boiling water.
 Cook for 5-10 minutes until the water turns red.
 (You can either remove the leaves now or keep them in the pot.
 I removed them).

 Add your rice to the pot, salt and more water if necessary.
-Put a lid on the pot and let it cook for 30 minutes on a medium heat or until the rice is soft.
+Add beans.
+Put a lid on the pot and let cook for 30 minutes on a medium heat or until the rice is cooked.
 Check on the mixture occasionally.
 You can add more water during cooking if necessary.

 Blend your onion, ginger, garlic and green pepper with a splash of water.